|Directed by||Michael Chaves|

 |Sound Mix||SDDS, Dolby Digital, Datasat|

-The Conjuring timeline is a confusing thing and, with the release of The Conjuring movies in order.
+The Conjuring timeline is confusing, with the release of The Conjuring movies in order.
 The total number of films to watch in The Conjuring franchise is eight (or if you discount The Curse of La Lorona).
 Could you give it a seven)? – It’s a pretty scary marathon.

 The movies span five decades now, starting in the ’40s and running through the ’80s, when the Warrens, the paranormal investigator at the franchise’s centre, were at the peak of their supernatural hunt.
 Let’s talk more about how to watch The Conjuring Movies in order.